Building Career Pipelines That Actually Work

 The Internal Mobility Crisis

-Half of all financial professionals don’t have a succession plan.
-Not having a clear succession plan leaves firms exposed to massive know-how loss.
-Think about that for a second.
+Roughly half of all firms have no succession plan.
+Not having a clear succession plan leaves firms exposed to massive know-how loss when key people retire, and the timing has never been worse.

 When Decades of Know-How Disappears